 No one-size-fits-all answer exists.
-Every state has its own time limits, called statutes of limitations, and even within a state the period of time within which you must file a lawsuit varies according to the type of claim.
+Every state has time limits, called statutes of limitations, and the time within which you must file a lawsuit varies according to the type of claim, even within the state.

-For example, rules in one state may allow a plaintiff with a personal injury claim (such as a broken leg) one year from the date of injury to file suit and a plaintiff with a breach of contract claim (such as failure to make good on a promissory note) four years from the date of breach to sue.
-In another state, personal injury plaintiffs may have two years to sue, and plaintiffs with breach of contract claims may have five years.
+For example, rules in one state might allow a plaintiff with a personal injury claim (such as a broken leg) one year from the date of injury to file suit, and a plaintiff with a breach of contract claim (such as failure to make good on a promissory note) four years from the date of breach to sue.
+In another state, plaintiffs could have two years for personal injury cases, and five years for breach of contract claims.

 For various statutes of limitations in your state, see Chart: Statutes of Limitations in All 50 States.
 Consider consulting a lawyer if you might have a claim or someone might have a claim against you; the rules can be complex.

 Once you've figured out what statute of limitations applies to your case, your next step is to determine when the clock starts ticking.
-In most situations the time starts to run on the "date of harm" -- that is, on the date when you were injured, your property was harmed, or a contract or agreement was violated.
+Usually, the time begins to run on the "date of harm"—that is, on the date when you were injured, your property was harmed, or a contract or agreement was violated.

-However, a huge exception to this general rule exists.
-The exception protects plaintiffs in situations where they may not be aware for months or even years that they have been harmed.
-In such situations, statutes of limitations may start the clock ticking either on the "date of discovery" of the harm or on the date on which the plaintiff "should have discovered" the harm.
+However, another part of this general rule exists.
+It protects plaintiffs during the time when their not aware that they've been harmed—which could be for months or even years.
+In such cases, statutes of limitations will start the clock ticking either on the "date of discovery" of the harm or on the date on which the plaintiff "should have discovered" the harm.
 In short, for some types of legal actions the statute of limitations clock can start ticking at three different times!

-(The complexity of the law is a reason to consider consulting a lawyer about exactly how long you have to pursue a lawsuit—and what kind of lawsuit(s) you can pursue.)
+The law is complex.
+The best way to protect yourself is by consulting with a lawyer about exactly how long you have to pursue a lawsuit—and what kind of lawsuit(s) you can pursue.

 Example 1: On January 1, a doctor performs a gallbladder operation on Phoebe but mistakenly removes Phoebe's spleen.
 The doctor tells Phoebe of the surgical error as soon as she wakes up.
 Phoebe's time period for suing the doctor begins to run on January 1, since the harm occurred on that date and Phoebe actually knew about it.
 If a two-year statute of limitations for medical malpractice applies to Phoebe's case, she'd have two years from January 1 to file a lawsuit against the doctor.

-Example 2: Same case, except the doctor tells Phoebe nothing of the surgical screwup.
+Example 2: The facts above apply except the doctor doesn't tell Phoebe about the surgical screwup.
 Phoebe is in constant pain following the January 1 surgery.
 A month later, on February 1, Phoebe talks to another doctor who tells her that she should not be in pain and that she should immediately come in to have it checked out.
 Phoebe delays going to the doctor until July 1 of the same year, at which time she finds out that her spleen had been removed mistakenly on January 1.
 In this situation, Phoebe's time period for suing the doctor probably begins to run on February 1, because the pain coupled with the second doctor's advice determines when Phoebe reasonably should have discovered the harm.

 Example 3: Same case, except that Phoebe suffers no unusual after-effects following the January 1 surgery.
 Phoebe is unaware that anything went wrong with the surgery until July 1 of the same year, when an X-ray during a routine medical checkup reveals that her spleen was removed.
 In this situation, since Phoebe did not discover and could not reasonably have discovered the harm until July 1, most states would measure Phoebe's time to sue from July 1.